OCR4all/vbox_install/README.md

 # vbox_install
-Shell scripts to run an OCR4all docker container inside of VirtualBox.
+Shell scripts to setup an OCR4all docker container inside of a VirtualBox.

 # Build guide
 * Start a fresh VirtualBox